Skip to main content

 Mighty mussels

-“I thought it was a fitting dish for the winter season to sit in the winter sun or beside our fire and eat a pot of mussels,” Whitehouse explains.
+“I thought it was a fitting dish for the winter season to sit in the winter sun or beside our fire,” Whitehouse explains.

-You’re eating with your hands and you’re sensing all those beautiful aromas coming out of the dish.
+You’re sensing all those beautiful aromas coming out of the dish.

-The carbon-neutral bivalves are farmed onsite at Great Oyster Bay, their discarded shells layering the ground in the restaurant’s outdoor dining area, crunching and clattering underfoot.
+The carbon-neutral mussels are farmed onsite at Freycinet Marine Farm in Great Oyster Bay, their discarded shells layering the ground in the restaurant’s outdoor dining area, crunching and clattering underfoot.

-The cooler months mark the ideal season to devour the island’s plump scallops, oysters and mussels.
+The cooler months mark the best time to visit Tasmania for plump scallops, crayfish, oysters and mussels.
 As Whitehouse explains, “they love the cold water”.
-Good thing, then, that Tasmania is particularly crisp in winter, with water temperatures diving down to 12–14°C.
+Good thing, then, that Tasmania is particularly crisp in winter, with water temperatures diving down to 12–14°C – lovely conditions for a cold plunge.

 A man wearing glasses and a polo shirt stands in a doorway holding freshly prepared mussels and fried chips.